-Stephen H Garrity’s passion has always been story telling.
-Having studied film production at Montreal’s Concordia University, the approach Steve takes to his writing is that every story must make a good film as well as a novel.
+Born and raised in Montreal, Stephen H Garrity’s passion has always been storytelling.
+Having studied film production at Concordia University, the approach Steve takes to his writing is that every story must make a good film as well as a novel.
 In essence, every story he writes is adapted from a mental screenplay.
-A diverse writer, Steve’s stories range from roman¬tic thrillers, action adventures to science fiction.
+A diverse writer, Steve’s stories range from romantic thrillers, action adventures, to science fiction.
+Steve, an avid space, history, and military history enthusiast, applies a respectful scientific and historical basis as an integral foundation for his storytelling.
+Even the phases of the moon are accurate for the date he describes.

-During the 1980’s, Steve explored his craft with short stories covering a wide range of genres, all the while developing a time travel epic, starting off as a short story and culminating in 1986 with a 330,000-word behemoth.
-In addition to his career in freight logistics, Steve assisted his wife Colette with her video production company while becoming actively involved with Quebec politics during the height of the 1995 Quebec sovereignty referendum.
-Retiring from politics and turning back to writing after nearly a decade-long hiatus, Steve dusted off his time travel epic, and despite the efforts of an editor and agent, the downsized 197,000 word epic The Wizard Blew is Horn could not find a publisher.
+In addition to his career in freight logistics, Steve assisted his wife Colette with her video production company, while becoming actively involved with Quebec politics during the height of the 1995 Quebec sovereignty referendum.
+Retiring from politics and turning back to writing after nearly a decade-long hiatus, Steve dusted off his time travel epic, and despite the efforts of an editor and agent, The Wizard Blew his Horn could not find a publisher.

-In 2004, Steve, his wife Colette and their children, Carina and Matt, moved from Montreal to Kelowna, BC for a lifestyle change.
-Steve’s romantic thriller, Sweet Obsession, won the 2007 Grand Prize of the Mount Arrowsmith Novel Writing Contest, beating over a hundred contestants; many of them published authors from North America, England and Australia.
+In 2004, Steve, his wife Colette and their children, Carina and Matt, moved from Montreal to Kelowna, BC, for a lifestyle change.
+One of Steve’s two new novels, the romantic thriller Sweet Obsession, won the 2007 Grand Prize of the Mount Arrowsmith Novel Writing Contest, beating over a hundred contestants; many of them published authors from North America, England and Australia.

-Steve currently resides in Edmonton, Alberta, as a transportation manager for a workforce accommodation company, with his wife of 36 years, Colette.
+Steve currently resides in Ottawa with his wife of over 40 years, Colette.

 In 1986, Steve proudly shows off his 330,000 word The Wizard Blew His Horn, which would ultimately evolve to The Grandfather Paradox.